SUSE/Portus/_features/1_Synchronizing-the-Registry-and-Portus.md

     $ RAILS_ENV=production CATALOG_CRON="2.minutes" bundle exec crono

 Note though, that you should only do this if you are installing Portus manually.
-If you are using either the Vagrant/Docker setups or the appliance, you will not have to deal this.
+If you are using either the Vagrant or the Docker setups, you will not have to deal this.
 A [systemd service](https://github.com/SUSE/Portus/blob/master/packaging/suse/conf/portus_crono.service) file has been provided for this.

 ## Synchronizing clocks between the Registry and Portus